Nikita Grebenkin: Playing career

-Grebenkin made his professional hockey debut with Metallurg Magnitogorsk of the Kontinental Hockey League (KHL) on 8 December 2021 in a 6–4 win against Kunlun Red Star, with it being his sole KHL appearance of the season.
-He spent the majority of the 2021–22 hockey campaign with Stalnye Lisy in the Russian Junior Hockey League (MHL) in which he scored 17 goals and 64 points in 58 games.
-Following this performance, Grebenkin was selected in the fifth-round, 135th overall in the 2022 NHL entry draft by the Toronto Maple Leafs.
+Grebenkin made his professional hockey debut with Metallurg Magnitogorsk of the Kontinental Hockey League (KHL) on 8 December 2021 in a 6–4 win against Kunlun Red Star, his sole KHL appearance of the season.
+He spent the majority of the 2021–22 season with Stalnye Lisy in the Russian Junior Hockey League (MHL) in which he scored 17 goals and 64 points in 58 games.
+Following this performance, Grebenkin was selected in the fifth round, 135th overall in the 2022 NHL entry draft by the Toronto Maple Leafs.
 It was his second year of draft eligibility; he had not been selected the year prior.

-Metallurg loaned Grebenkin to Amur Khabarovsk for the majority of the 2022–23 KHL season, where he won the Alexei Cherepanov Award as the KHL's rookie of he year.
+Metallurg loaned Grebenkin to Amur Khabarovsk for the majority of the 2022–23 KHL season, where he won the Alexei Cherepanov Award as the KHL's rookie of the year.
 The following year, Grebenkin was returned to Metallurg where the team won the 2024 Gagarin Cup.
 Following the season, he signed an entry-level contract with the Maple Leafs.

 After playing his entire career to that point in Russia, Grebenkin moved to North America to join the Toronto Marlies, American Hockey League (AHL) affiliate of the Maple Leafs, for the 2024–25 season.
 After 13 games, over which he recorded four goals and ten points, he was called up to the Maple Leafs to replace an injured Max Domi, and made his NHL debut on 20 November 2024 in a 3–0 victory over the Vegas Golden Knights.

-On March 7, 2025, Grebenkin was traded to the Philadelphia Flyers along with a conditional 1st-round pick in the 2026 NHL entry draft in exchange for Scott Laughton and two draft picks.
+On March 7, 2025, Grebenkin was traded to the Philadelphia Flyers along with a conditional first round pick in the 2026 NHL entry draft in exchange for Scott Laughton and two draft picks.